Riot Games apologizes to the League of Legends community and announces big changes coming very soon – League of Legends

 Explanations, apologies and changes to ensure the future of League of Legends

-“For us, 2022 was a year of rebuilding.
+“For us, 2022 was a rebuilding year.
 For various reasons, we had to rebuild the League of Legends development team.
 Some very important staff and members of the team left.
 The good news is that things are now on a much better state of form.
 The problem is that the game doesn’t reflect where we are right now, but rather where we were last year.”

 The first major change proposal from Riot Games is related to the events.
 The developers have explained their mismanagement in recent years.
 “League of Legends had a special team to create game modes, and we used them to design the fundamentals of Teamfight Tactics and its maintenance.
 It was great for TFT, but it cost LoL a lot.
 We have been gradually rebuilding that team, although to be honest we were not fast enough because we did not prioritize it as much as we should.
 The good thing is that now everything is assembled and ready to run.
 This week we have played a prototype for a very promising game mode that will arrive in summer”.